 In particular, he is interested in the role that place-names have in shaping our connection and understanding of these landscapes.
 By documenting the presence of wolves and lost forests here, he is discovering new, surprising approaches to managing woodland in the Anthropocene of the 21st century.

-The outcome of my residency will be a series of word-maps – of past, present and future ecologies – which I hope will inspire other communities and organisations, one day being adopted and translated into other regions and ecologies.
+The outcome of his residency with Common Ground is a series of word-maps – of past, present and future ecologies – which Alec hopes will inspire other communities and organisations to rethink and retranslate the ecologies around them.

 SPRING 2017: THE WOLF’S CRAG